-In 1900 the original bottling company split into two regional "parent bottlers" (north and south US) that licensed bottling rights to smaller bottlers.
-Soon the Company was shipping syrup directly to the smaller bottlers.
-According to Allen (1994, p.
-109), the parent bottlers "took a royalty on every gallon, even though they never handled a drop."
+In 1900 the original bottling company split into two regional "parent bottlers" (north and south United States) that licensed bottling rights to smaller bottlers.
+Soon the company was shipping syrup directly to the smaller bottlers.
+According to Allen (1994: 109), the parent bottlers "took a royalty on every gallon, even though they never handled a drop."

 The contract was amended in 1901.
-The Company agreed to sell syrup to the parent bottlers at \$0.90/gallon plus a \$0.10/gallon rebate for advertising materials.
-59 In that form, the contract lasted until 1921.
-60 We know that Coca-Cola was the largest soft drink producer; it had market power based on its brand.
+The company agreed to sell syrup to the parent bottlers at \$0.90/gallon plus a \$0.10/gallon rebate for advertising materials.59 In that form, the contract lasted until 1921.60 We know that Coca-Cola was the largest soft drink producer; it had market power based on its brand.
 Yet it acted as a price-taker for a 20-year period.
-As long as its profit margin was positive, the Company's profits could increase only by increasing the quantity of syrup sold.
+As long as its profit margin was positive, the company's profits could increase only by increasing the quantity of syrup sold.
 The retailers and bottlers, however, were in principle able to exploit the Coca-Cola brand and raise the price on the differentiated product.
-It would then understandably be in the Company's interest to strip them of their price-setting ability.
-Forging an implicit contract with consumers-one that included the 5¢ price-may have helped to accomplish this.
+It would then